-Joining the team at the canine human relationship institute has been a very rewarding experience for Dr. Kegel.
+Joining the team at the CHRI has been a very rewarding experience for Dr. Kegel.
 She enjoys sharing information with dog trainers about canine structural anatomy and function, husbandry, common canine health problems, canine environmental and household hazards, preventative care, and field first aid basics for canine companions.
-Her class is intended to give dog trainers a basic foundation of knowledge about general canine health, so they can assist their clients better in spotting abnormalities early, and to help decide when it is time to seek out a licensed Veterinarian.
-She finds it very important that canine professionals, Veterinarians, and dog owners work together as a team to provide the best possible environment and care for our canine companions so they can thrive and live long and healthy lives.
+Her class is intended to give dog trainers a basic foundation of knowledge about general canine health, so they can assist their clients better in spotting abnormalities early, and to help decide when it is time to seek out a licensed veterinarian.
+She finds it very important that canine professionals, veterinarians, and dog owners work together as a team to provide the best possible environment and care for our canine companions so they can thrive and live long and healthy lives.

 Dr Kegel shares her home with her two rescue dogs, Jack and Daku, and several scaly companions including a snake, and two painted turtles.
 On her days off she usually can be found on an outdoor adventure such as trail riding her horse, Lady, along the Trinity River in Ft Worth.
 She likes to travel to visit her family in Germany and enjoys attending seminars and dog training classes to learn how to help dogs overcome fear and aggression issues.